certtools/intelmq/docs/user/intelmq-manager.rst

    </Directory>

 This file needs to be placed in the correct place for your Apache 2 installation.

- - On Debian and Ubuntu, move the file to ``/etc/apache2/conf-available.d/manager-apache.conf`` and then execute ``a2enconf manager-apache``.
+- On Debian and Ubuntu, the file needs to be placed at ``/etc/apache2/conf-available.d/manager-apache.conf`` and then execute ``a2enconf manager-apache``.
- - On CentOS, RHEL and Fedora, move the file to ``/etc/httpd/conf.d/``.
+- On CentOS, RHEL and Fedora, the file needs to be placed at ``/etc/httpd/conf.d/`` and reload the webserver.
- - On openSUSE, move the file to ``/etc/apache2/conf.d/``.
+- On openSUSE, the file needs to be placed at ``/etc/apache2/conf.d/`` and reload the webserver.
-Don't forget to reload your webserver afterwards.

-IntelMQ 2.3.1 comes with a tool ``intelmqsetup`` which performs these set-up steps automatically.
-Please note that the tool is very new and may not detect all situations correctly.
-Please report us any bugs you are observing.
-The tools is idempotent, you can execute it multiple times.

 ***********************
 Security considerations